Yacent/WEB-2.0/README.md

 The homework of WEB 2.0 Course taught by PML.

 ##Log
-* -HW1- Simple HTML and CSS.
+* -Lab1- Simple HTML and CSS.
+* -Lab2- CSS Box Model and Responsive Web Design.